5 items to take the kids' summer wardrobe into the colder months

 Boots or hightop sneakers

 I think we can all agree, kids wearing boots is the actual best.
 Little legs sticking out of boots or hightops is a look that is hard to beat, and you can add them to basically any summer outfit to give it a winter vibe.
-Depending on where in Australia you are, the addition of some snug footwear and a jacket can be enough to keep the chill out.
+In Queensland, the addition of some snug footwear and a jacket can be enough to keep the chill out.

 Get the perfect fit at: